scbabacus/json-server/README.md

 ### The Context variable
 The context variable can be accessed in the expression as a `ctx` variable.
 There are useful properties of this context variable that you can use.
 They are:

-- `ctx.request` represents the current request.
+- `ctx.req` represents the current request.
 It is a Request instance from `expressjs` framework.
+Interesting properties are:
+  - `ctx.req.body` provides the parsed body value.
+If the Content-type is `application/json` then the body is a Javascript object represents that JSON.
+If the Content-type is `form-data`, the body is key-value pair of param and value.
+  - `ctx.req.headers` provides the HTTP request headers in key-value pairs.
+  - `ctx.req.params` provides the named URI component in the route.
+For example, `/api/users/:username` route will have `ctx.req.params.username` be that third element of the route.
+  - `ctx.req.query` provides the key-value pairs of the parsed query strings from the URI.
 - `ctx.data` represents the globally accessible data where you can declare variables to use with the other  APIs.

 ### JSON Directives